 Finally, consider whether you are living in a high-risk area.
 Traveling from an area with a high positivity rate may put you at a higher risk of transmitting COVID-19.

 If you are going to gather in person, particularly if there are going to be older family members present, there are things you can to do make the gathering as safe as possible.
 According to the CDC, it is best to keep your gatherings outdoors, but if you are inside, try to avoid poorly ventilated spaces.
 Open windows if you can.
 Encourage guests to remain six feet apart at all times and avoid physical contact, including hugs and handshakes.
 Whether indoors or outdoors, it is best practice to encourage all guests to wear masks when not eating or drinking.
 It is also a good idea to avoid potluck-style meals.
 Instead, ask guests to bring their own food.

 However you decide to celebrate this year, remember to stay focused on what’s most important.
 If you won’t be together in person, show family members that you are thinking of them with a handwritten note.
 Reminisce together about your most beloved family tradition over the phone or send a thoughtful gift.
 Be sure to take and share plenty of photos.
 Email or text photos to grandparents of the kids putting ornaments on the tree, opening gifts or singing along to their favorite holiday film.
 A little creativity goes a long way, and there are many ways to keep everyone in on the action.

-If your loved one is spending the holidays in an assisted living facility this year, make sure it is place where they will feel a strong sense of community.
+If your loved one is spending the holidays in an assisted living facility this year, make sure it is a place where they will feel a strong sense of community.
 Advent Christian Village is a faith-based community where neighbors truly care for one another and your loved one can age with meaning and purpose.
 Contact us today to learn more about what life could look like for your parent in one of our assisted living communities.